 Generally recommended for children: For older, well-behaved children, Banyan Tree Seychelles is an option, particularly in the Two bedroom double Beachfront Pool Villas which have a separate second bedroom.
 However, we do not recommend for those seeking a break with very young guests; there are better options which are much more child-friendly.

 Notes: There are many open-sided drops at this hotel, including some particularly dramatic ones from the villa infinity pools and decks on the hillside, so extreme care must be taken with children at all times.
 Equally, pools and the sea pose inherent risk without supervision.

 Power supply: Mains Electricity

 Communications: There are IDD telephones in the bedrooms, and mobile reception is good.
-There is also free internet access for all guest villas, and in the main areas.
+There is also free WiFi access in all guest villas, and in the main areas.

 TV & radio: Satellite televisions in the guest rooms offer movie and news channels.